-Traceability with respect to ECSS-P-001B
+Traceability with respect to ECSS-S-ST-00-01C

-The following table shows the differences between ECSS-P-001B and this document.

-Deleted terms (terms that appeared in ECSS-P-001B but do not appear in the current document) are listed after this table.
+Deleted terms (terms that appeared in ECSS-S-ST-00-01C but do not appear in the current document) are listed below.
+The terms marked with an asterisk (*) are still accepted as synonyms for ECSS terms, but their use in ECSS is discouraged.